18F/handbook/docs/03-policies/employment.md

 Regular Part-Time Employee: An employee who is scheduled to work less than 40 hours in a workweek.
 Regular part-time employees working at least 30 hours a week are eligible for all employment benefits offered by CivicActions.

 Whether an employee is exempt or non-exempt depends on specific, statutory tests.
-See [Required Notices](required-notices.md).
+See [Required Stuff](required-stuff.md).
 For our purposes, exempt employees don't get overtime and non-exempt do.

 ## <a name="personrecord"></a>Personnel (and Personal) Records

 CivicActions will maintain a secure electronic employment file while you remain an employee.
 This file contains things like I-9s and a copy of I-9 identification, W-4s, and Employment Agreements, and possibly other appropriate documents, on an individual basis.
-Our accounting and banking providers also have secure files which contain information like social security numbers and bank routing information.
+TriNet, as well as our accounting and banking providers, also have secure files which contain information like social security numbers and bank routing information.

 If you have any changes to personal information, such as a change of address, phone number or name, we ask that you notify admin so the changes show up in all of your records - and on the Team Roster, in case somebody wants to send you a birthday card.